-Figure 19: Comparison of the neutron spectra calculated for the MYRRHA subcritical BoL homogenous and heterogeneous models in a thermal island and averaged over different axial zones.
-Results are in arbitrary units.
+Figure 19: Comparison of the normalized neutron spectra calculated for the MYRRHA subcritical BoL homogenous and heterogeneous models in a thermal island and averaged over different axial zones.

-Figure 20: Comparison of the neutron spectra calculated for the MYRRHA subcritical BoL homogenous and heterogeneous models in a reflector assembly and averaged over different axial zones.
-Results are in arbitrary units.
+Figure 20: Comparison of the normalized neutron spectra calculated for the MYRRHA subcritical BoL homogenous and heterogeneous models in a reflector assembly and averaged over different axial zones.